303sec/noted/README.md

 * methodology
 * quick\_tips

-These formats can either have specific templates or just reference the type of data stored in the file, in a specific sub-section.
+These formats reference the type of data stored in the file, and the following breakdown can give more insight into what to add .

 #### Resource

-A title, single URL and description.
+A title & URL (or collection of URLS).
+No need for a description.

 #### Payload